rhm2k/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 ### 2. Usage Guide

-*   **Are there specific steps or prerequisites for using this instruction set?**
+*   **How to Add These Instructions**
+    1. Open VSCode
+    2. Click the Cline extension settings dial ⚙️
+    3. Find the "Custom Instructions" field
+    4. Copy and paste the instructions from the section below

+    [screenshot: custom-instructions-settings.png]

+*   **Project Setup**
-    *   Create an empty `cline_docs` folder in your project root (i.e. YOUR-PROJECT-FOLDER/cline_docs).
-Cline will create context files here.
+    1. Create an empty `cline_docs` folder in your project root (i.e. YOUR-PROJECT-FOLDER/cline_docs)
-    *   Copy the instructions (below) into Cline's custom instructions field (Cline Extension > settings ⚙️ > 'Custom Instructions').
-    *   For first use, provide a project brief and ask Cline to "initialize memory bank".
+    2. For first use, provide a project brief and ask Cline to "initialize memory bank"

 *   **Best Practices**
     *   Monitor for `[MEMORY BANK: ACTIVE]` flags during operation.